-As a craft cocktail bar in the time of COVID-19, we are learning a whole new type of service through bottled cocktails.
-We work hard to be a No-to-low-waste bar.
-Making ingredients in house allows us to be creative with flavors and systems for sustainability.
+As a craft cocktail bar during the time of COVID-19, we are learning a whole new type of service through bottled cocktails.
+We work hard to be a no-to-low-waste bar.
+Making ingredients in-house allows us to be creative with flavors and systems for sustainability.

-If you find yourself with extra juice or fruit you need to use up, you can make a cocktail out of it by considering what ingredients available to you will create a balanced drink.
+If you find yourself with extra juice or fruit you need to use up, you can make a cocktail out of it by considering what ingredients are available to you will create a balanced drink.
 Once you have a few classics under your belt to serve as recipe rubrics, you can make tasty drinks from almost anything.
-In the Oaxacan Talk, Oaxacan Dance, acid adjusted aloe gives us a citrus component using a cold pressed juice and citrus stock without having to order extra produce.
+In the Oaxacan Talk, Oaxacan Dance, acid-adjusted aloe gives us a citrus component using a cold-pressed juice and citrus stock without having to order extra produce.
 You can think of it as making our own sweet and sour notes to bring a cocktail to a balanced place with unconventional ingredients.